What Is Being Done

 It is important to note that this has been our best survey method, as the positive locations of Burlington, Fairfield and Mechanicsville were all found through the help of concerned property owners who have inquired about EAB.
 These inspections continue to be done in cooperation with Iowa State University Extension, Iowa Department of Natural Resources, Iowa Department of Agriculture and Land Stewardship, and the USDA's Animal and Plant Health Inspection Service (USDA-APHIS).

-The USDA has also conducted outreach and inspection at a variety of high risk sites throughout the state in 2012.
+The USDA has also conducted outreach and inspection at a variety of high risk sites throughout the state.
 These efforts included visiting 120 firewood dealers, 121 logging operations, 46 pallet manufacturers, 131 private campgrounds, 93 sawmills and 274 tree services.
-This work is currently being continued into the 2014 season.
+This work is currently being continued into the 2015 season.

 Public Workshops and Meetings